judyyuehui/HeterogenousAgentModel/README.md

 # README - Final Project for Heterogeneous Agent Model Course

 This repository contains the code for the final project in the Heterogeneous Agent Model course.
-It includes scripts to generate Impulse Response Functions (IRFs) for an MIT shock under various scenarios.
+It includes scripts to generate IRFs for an MIT shock under various scenarios.

 ## Getting Started